tenable/integration-asc/readme.md

 ### Requirements for use

+* The Azure connector setup and working in your Tenable.io instance
 * A set of credentials for the script.
 You will need to know the App Secret, App id, and Tenant id.
 See the [Azure documentation][asc_keys] for instructions.